tomaj/nette-api/README.md

 }
 ```

-I have to recomment to take a look at Fractal library (http://fractal.thephpleague.com/)[http://fractal.thephpleague.com/].
-There are much more information about transformers, serializers, paginations etc. It is really nice library.
+I have to recommend to take a look at Fractal library (http://fractal.thephpleague.com/)[http://fractal.thephpleague.com/].
+There are much more information about transformers, serialisers, paginations etc. It is really nice library.

 [Fractal]: http://fractal.thephpleague.com/

 ## Security

-Protecting your api is easy with NetteApi.
-You need only implement your [Authorization](src/Authorization/ApiAuthorizationInterface.php) (Tomaj\NetteApi\Authorization\ApiAuthorizationInterface) and add it as third argument to *addApiHandler()* method in *config.neon*.
+Protecting your api is easy with Nette-Api.
+You have to implement your [Authorization](src/Authorization/ApiAuthorizationInterface.php) (Tomaj\NetteApi\Authorization\ApiAuthorizationInterface) and add it as third argument to *addApiHandler()* method in *config.neon*.

-For simple use, if you want to use Bearer token authorization with few tokens, you can use [StaticBearerTokenRepository](src/Misc/StaticBearerTokenRepository.php) (Tomaj\NetteApi\Misc\StaticBearerTokenRepository).
+For simple use, if you want to use Bearer token authorisation with few tokens, you can use [StaticBearerTokenRepository](src/Misc/StaticBearerTokenRepository.php) (Tomaj\NetteApi\Misc\StaticBearerTokenRepository).

 ``` yaml
 services:
     staticBearer: Tomaj\NetteApi\Misc\StaticBearerTokenRepository(['dasfoihwet90hidsg' => '*', 'asfoihweiohgwegi' => '127.0.0.1'])

     apiDecider:
         class: Tomaj\NetteApi\ApiDecider
         setup:
             - addApiHandler(\Tomaj\NetteApi\EndpointIdentifier('GET', 1, 'users'), \App\MyApi\v1\Handlers\UsersListingHandler(), @staticBearer)

 ```

-With this registration you will have api `/api/v1/users` that will be accesible from anywhare with Authorization HTTP header `Bearer dasfoihwet90hidsg` or from *127.0.0.1* with `Bearer asfoihweiohgwegi`.
+With this registration you will have api `/api/v1/users` that will be accessible from anywhere with Authorisation HTTP header `Bearer dasfoihwet90hidsg` or from *127.0.0.1* with `Bearer asfoihweiohgwegi`.
-In NetteApi if you would like to specify IP restrictions for tokens you can use this patterns:
+In Nette-Api if you would like to specify IP restrictions for tokens you can use this patterns:

 | IP Pattern                | Access
 | ----------                | ------
-|`*`                        | accessible from anywhare
+|`*`                        | accessible from anywhere
 |`127.0.0.1`                | accessible from single IP
 |`127.0.0.1,127.0.02`       | accessible from multiple IP, separator could be new line or space
 |`127.0.0.1/32`             | accessible from ip range

-But it is very easy to implement your own Authorization for API.
+But it is very easy to implement your own Authorisation for API.

 ## Logging